Open spaces and play areas

 From formal gardens to wild areas which are a haven for wildlife, we hope there's something for everyone to enjoy in our open spaces.
 The open spaces marked with a star* all have children's play equipment.
 Please note this list is currently limited to areas of responsibility for the Town Council - there are other pretty areas around Marlborough and Manton to enjoy too, in many cases thanks to our wonderful communities who look after their neighbourhoods for all to enjoy (and which have resulted in Marlborough being awarded 'gold' two years running by South West in Bloom).
 We'll get out and about with our camera and add more locations soon.

-Another open space and play area at Rabley Wood will shortly be closed due to forthcoming development work.
+Another open space and play area at Rabley Wood is closed due to forthcoming development work.
 We'll let you know when it reopens.

 Many of our open spaces can be hired for charity events, festivals, funfairs, car boot sales, sports events and more.